Professional practice

 Patel Engineering Ltd v Republic of Mauritius PCA Case No. 2017-34 (2019–2024): counsel for an Indian investor in respect of successful claims under a BIT arising from the termination of a government lease (including expropriation, breach of fair and equitable treatment, and discrimination); Benedict had a substantial role at the merits hearing making oral submissions and leading and cross-examining expert witnesses

-Al Rajhi v Sultanate of Oman (London seat, 2017–2023): counsel for a Middle Eastern investor in an arbitration under the OIC Agreement
+Al Rajhi v Sultanate of Oman PCA Case No. 2017-32 (2017–2023): counsel for a Middle Eastern investor in an arbitration under the OIC Agreement

 Cairn Energy PLC v India (Commercial Court, 2021): counsel for the Republic of India in proceedings seeking enforcement of a $1.7 billion investor–state arbitral award